silas-stuart/alx-system_engineering-devops/0x00-shell_basics/README.md

-command to print absolute path name command to list your directory command to change working directory to the user's home directory
+command to print absolute path name command to list your directory command to change working directory to the user's home directory command to display current directory contents in long format